-Micro-needling (Skin Needling) is a minimally invasive, clinically guided skin treatment.
-It uses evidence-based techniques to improve skin texture, support collagen stimulation and address issues such as uneven skin tone, enlarged pores and scarring.
+Micro-Needling (Skin Needling) is a minimally invasive, clinically guided skin treatment.
+It uses evidence-based techniques to address skin texture, support collagen stimulation and address issues such as uneven skin tone, enlarged pores and scarring.
 Each client is given a personalised treatment plan.

 How Micro-Needling Works